Gravitational collapse in the vicinity of the extremal black hole critical point

-When we further decrease the value of $\ell/M$ for the infalling shell solutions below this critical point, we find that the solutions with $Q>M$ eventually fully disperse, while for those with $Q<M$, all the particles fall into a black hole, with the threshold solution always corresponding to an extremal black hole with $Q=M$.
-In the bottom panel of Fig.~\ref{fig:phase_diagram}, we show the specific cases evolved, as indicated by the marked points.
-In particular, for the solutions in the vicinity of the static shells solutions, the highest value of $Q/M$ we consider is $0.9994$ with $R_{\rm out}/M=1.065$ (i.e. the black diamond closest to the critical point).
+When we further decrease the value of $\ell_0/M$ for the infalling shell solutions below this critical point, we find that the solutions with $Q>M$ eventually fully disperse, while for those with $Q<M$, all the particles fall into a black hole, with the threshold solution always corresponding to an extremal black hole with $Q=M$.
+In the bottom panel of Fig.~\ref{fig:phase_diagram}, we show the specific cases evolved, as indicated by the marked points (crosses and diamonds).
+In particular, for the solutions in the vicinity of the static shell solutions, the highest value of $Q/M$ we consider is $0.9994$ with $R_{\rm out}/M=1.065$ (i.e., the black diamond closest to the critical point).

-It is this static solution that we leverage, following the procedure described in the previous section, to construct the initial data for the evolutions where the threshold solution is an extremal black hole, by taking the time reversal of the dispersed unstable static solution and decreasing $\ell$ while tuning $q_0$.
-In the bottom panel of Fig.~\ref{fig:phase_diagram}, we also show the minimum radius (indicated by the blue crosses) that the matter reaches for these cases when an extremal black hole forms (technically, we choose $0<1-Q/M<10^{-12}$).
+It is this static solution (with $\ell_0/M\approx 0.73$) that we leverage, following the procedure described in the previous section, to construct the initial data for the evolutions where the threshold solution is an extremal black hole, by taking the time reversal of the dispersed unstable static solution and decreasing $\ell_0$ while tuning $q_0$.
+In the bottom panel of Fig.~\ref{fig:phase_diagram}, we also show the minimum of the outer radius (as a function of time, indicated by the blue crosses) that the matter reaches in the cases where an extremal black hole forms (technically, we choose $0<1-Q/M<10^{-12}$).
 From there, it can be seen that the electrovacuum region extends a small but resolved\footnote{ We estimate that $\min R_{\rm out}$ is accurate to better than $0.1\%$, and that finite resolution actually leads to an overestimate.
-See Appendix~\ref{sec:conv}.} amount inside the horizon, $\min{R_{\rm out}}\lesssim 0.995M$, which increases as $\ell$ is decreased.
+See Appendix~\ref{sec:conv}.} amount inside the horizon, $\min{R_{\rm out}}\lesssim 0.995M$, which increases as $\ell_0$ is decreased.